yuanchenyang/smalldiffusion/README.md

 ```

 ### U-Net models
-The same code can be used to train [U-Net-based models](/examples/unet.py).
+The same code can be used to train [U-Net-based models][unet-py].
 To
 train a model on the FashionMNIST dataset and generate a batch of samples (after
 first running `accelerate config`):